 Vincent van Gogh

-Vincent van Gogh was a Dutch Post-Impressionist painter who was almost entirely unknown during his lifetime but whose work was enormously influential through the 20th century through today.
+The Dutch Post-Impressionist painter Vincent van Gogh was almost entirely unknown during his lifetime, but his work was enormously influential through the 20th century through today.
 He did not begin painting until his late twenties, and then he produced over 2,100 artworks in just over a decade — 860 oil paintings plus over 1,300 watercolor paintings, drawings and sketches, and prints.

 He was born in Zundert, Netherlands, in 1853, and he initially wanted to be a minister.
 In 1879 he began working as a missionary in a mining area of Belgium.
 While there, he began sketching the local people.

-Six years later, in 1885, he made some sketches and then a lithograph of a composition he titled The Potato Eaters.
+Six years later, in 1885, he made some sketches and then a lithograph of a composition now called The Potato Eaters.
 He continued from several early versions to complete an oil painting the following month, his first major work in oil.
 However, you might say it doesn't look like a van Gogh painting.
 It is almost entirely shades of brown and very dark green.

 The following spring he moved to Paris and discovered the French Impressionists and their brightly colored palettes.
 He later moved south to Provence in southern France, and his work became brighter and more colorful under the influence of the strong sunlight and colors there.

 Arriving in Arles in February of 1888, van Gogh found it dirty, exotic, and interesting.
 "The Zouaves, the brothels, the adorable little Arlesiennes going to their First Communion, the priest in his surplice, who looks like a dangerous rhinoceros, the people drinking absinthe, all seem to me creatures from another world."